 The Treaty of Portsmouth

 The 1713 Treaty of Utrecht ending Queen Anne’s War in Europe attempted to set the French and English boundaries in the New World.
 It put the English in charge of coastal Massachusetts, New Hampshire and Maine and gave France control of the St. Lawrence River valley around Quebec.
 The land in between was Wabanaki territory and both France and England agreed to respect the other’s First Nations allies.
 The Wabanaki questioned how France and England could be talking about control of their ancestral land.
 For there to be peace in the dawnland, a treaty between the English and the Wabanaki was necessary.
 The meeting in Portsmouth, July 11-14, 1713 was important for the First Nations diplomacy employed, the acknowledgement of a New Hampshire governing Council separate from Massachusetts and for the impact it had on opening the Portsmouth door to development as the commercial and military hub on the frontier.
-The issues discussed in Portsmouth in 1713 have a direct connection with ideas concerning the Rights of Indigenous People today.
+The issues discussed in Portsmouth in 1713 have a direct connection with ideas concerning the UN Declaration on the Rights of Indigenous People today.

 ENGLISH AND FRENCH ENCOUNTERS